sswahn/social/README.md

 # Social

-A library of React components for managing social actions like bookmarking, commenting, liking, and sharing.
+A library of React components for managing social actions like displaying Avatars, bookmarking, commenting, liking, and sharing.

 ## Usage
 Import the components.